Software Configuration Management Guide

 Software Configuration Management FAQ

-Software configuration management (SCM) refers to a set of tools and rules that manage and control changes in software during its development life cycle.
+Software configuration management (SCM) refers to a set of tools and conditions that manage and control changes in software during its development life cycle.
+SCM monitors all software configuration items (SCI), such as source code, documentation, test studies, and executable files.

 By controlling these elements, SCM prevents errors and ensures the final product is high-quality and delivered within the budget and given time frame.